 What is the VIX?
 With so many indicators out there, would this be one to add?
 Trading the stock market is fun to think about.
 When times are tough, knowing how to trade can be extremely beneficial.
 As a result, a lot of people jump on the trading bandwagon.
-Many think they’re gonna get rich quick.
+Many think they’re going to get rich quickly.
 But it doesn’t turn out that way.
 So what if there’s a way to help measure volatility?

 What does reliability mean?
-Naively, if the VIX index is low, one would expect the volatility in the market several months in the future to be low.
+Naively, if the VIX index is low, one would expect the volatility in the market to be low for several months in the future.

 If the index is higher, limited future volatility would be expected.
 And if the index is very high, extreme volatility would be expected.

 Since it’s measuring future chaos, one would want it to be reliable.
-However, not overly reliable, since chaos is inherently unpredictable.
+However, it is not overly reliable since chaos is inherently unpredictable.

 To test reliability, we look at three ranges of values for the VIX:1.
 0 < VIX < 152.
 15 <= VIX < 193.
 VIX >= 19